-The Yankees become the first team in the American League since the 1956 White Sox to have four infielders and a catcher on the All-star roster.
-The fans vote for first baseman Jason Giambi, second baseman Alfonso Soriano and backstop Jorge Posada to be starters in the Midsummer Classic with shortstop Derek Jeter and third baseman Robin Ventura being selected by AL skipper Joe Torre.
+The Yankees become the first team in the American League since the 1956 White Sox to have four infielders and a catcher on the All-Star roster.
+The fans vote for first baseman Jason Giambi, second baseman Alfonso Soriano, and backstop Jorge Posada to be starters in the Midsummer Classic, with shortstop Derek Jeter and third baseman Robin Ventura selected by AL skipper Joe Torre.

-For the third straight game, the Tigers win thanks to a walk-off home run.
-Following the lead of teammates Eric Munson and Carlos Pena in the two previous games, Dmitri Young hits a two-run dinger in the 11th inning to beat the Indians, 9-7.
+The Tigers win their third consecutive walk-off game thanks to Dmitri Young's game-ending home run.
+Following the lead of teammates Eric Munson and Carlos Pena in the two previous games, the 30-year-old Detroit corner infielder hits a two-run dinger in the 11th inning to beat the Indians, 9-7.

-After loading the bases in the top of the ninth, Chad Cordero gets Ryan Doumit to fly out to deep right field to record his 15th save in June, tying the Nationals closer with Lee Smith and John Wetteland for the most ever recorded in a single month.
-Washington's 7-5 victory over Pittsburgh at RFK Stadium puts the first place team 4.5 games ahead of Atlanta.
+After loading the bases in the top of the ninth, Chad Cordero gets Ryan Doumit to fly out to deep right field, recording his 15th save in June to tie Lee Smith and John Wetteland for the most recorded in a single month.
+Washington's 7-5 victory over Pittsburgh at RFK Stadium puts the first-place team 4.5 games ahead of Atlanta.

-In the fastest game ever played in the seven-year history of Seattle's Safeco Field, the hometown Mariners are defeated by Colorado, 2-0.
-Colorado starter Josh Fogg faces the minimum 27 batters, tossing a two hitter in the one-hour, 52 minutes contest, also the quickest in Rockies' history.
+In the fastest game ever played in the seven-year history of Seattle's Safeco Field, the Rockies defeat the hometown Mariners, 2-0.
+Colorado starter Josh Fogg faces the minimum 27 batters, tossing a two-hitter in the one-hour, 52 minutes contest, the quickest in Rockies' history.

-The Reds' 47th homer, which establishes a club for the month of June, is a game-ending grand slam hit by Adam Dunn.
-The dramatic dinger, given up by closer Bob Wickman with two outs in the bottom of the ninth inning, powers Cincinnati over Cleveland, 9-8
+The Reds' 47th homer, which establishes a club for June, is a game-ending grand slam hit by Adam Dunn.
+The dramatic dinger, given up by closer Bob Wickman with two outs in the bottom of the ninth inning, powers Cincinnati over Cleveland, 9-8.

 In a 5-2 loss to the Marlins, which stops their winning streak at 11, the Red Sox play their 17th consecutive errorless game.
 The accomplishment establishes a new big league mark, surpassing the Cardinals, who played 16 straight error-free games in 1992.

-Jacoby Ellsbury, making his debut starting in centerfield at Fenway Park, becomes the first person from the Navajo tribe to play in the major leagues.
-The 23-year old member of the Colorado River Indian Tribes, who will play a significant role in the Red Sox World Championship batting .360 in 11 total postseason games, is put out by the catcher unassisted in his first big league at-bat.
+Making his major league debut in center field at Fenway Park, Jacoby Ellsbury becomes the first person from the Navajo tribe to play in the major leagues.
+The 23-year-old member of the Colorado River Indian Tribes, who will play a significant role in the Red Sox World Championship, batting .360 in 11 total postseason games, is put out by the catcher unassisted in his first big-league at-bat.

-In a pre-game ceremony on Disability Awareness Night, the Fenway faithful show their support for the cause when they assist a young man with autism.
-The enthusiastic Red Sox crowd of 38,000 fans continues singing the national anthem when the nervous singer has trouble getting through the songs.
+On Disability Awareness Night, the Fenway faithful support the cause by assisting a young man with autism.
+The enthusiastic Red Sox crowd of 38,000 fans continues singing the national anthem when the nervous singer has trouble getting through the song during the pregame ceremony.

-A pair of demolition companies, which agree to work free of charge in exchange for the scrap-metal, begin knocking down Tiger Stadium, startng with bleachers in left-center field.
-The 96-year old ballpark has been vacant since the Tigers started playing in nearby Comerica Park nearly nine summers ago.
+A pair of demolition companies, which agree to work free of charge in exchange for the scrap metal, begin knocking down Tiger Stadium, starting with the bleachers in left-center field.
+The 96-year-old ballpark has been vacant since the Tigers started playing in nearby Comerica Park nearly nine summers ago.